 We continue Suite of Sweets for Sweethearts today with another amazing sweet recipe and cookbook review and giveaway!
-This Chocolate Pie with a Raw Graham Cracker Crust from The Paleo Chocolate Lovers’ Cookbook graced the cover of Paleo Magazine a few months ago.
+This Paleo No-Bake Chocolate Pie with a Raw Graham Cracker Crust from The Paleo Chocolate Lovers’ Cookbook graced the cover of Paleo Magazine a few months ago.
 I’m pretty certain that issue was a bestseller!
 I know how happy I was to see it hit my mailbox before we headed out on a camping trip last fall.
 This recipe is just one of 80 amazing recipes in Kelly Brozyna’s (The Spunky Coconut) new cookbook.

 Honestly, Kelly’s cookbooks just keep getting better and better.
 This is her fourth cookbook and it is really exceptional in many ways.
 First, it’s incredibly beautiful.
 The cover, designed by Kelly’s husband, Andrew, is dark and rich and conveys a sense of decadence and indulgence, which is exactly how one wants one’s chocolate, right?